Islandora/documentation/docs/installation/manual/preparing_a_webserver.md

 ```

 This will install a series of PHP configurations and mods in `/etc/php/7.2`, including:

-- A mods-available folder (from which everything is typically enabled by default)
+- A `mods-available` folder (from which everything is typically enabled by default)
-- A configuration for PHP when run from Apache in the apache2 folder
+- A configuration for PHP when run from Apache in the `apache2` folder
-- A configuration for PHP when run from the command line - including when run via Drush - in the cli folder
+- A configuration for PHP when run from the command line - including when run via Drush - in the `cli` folder
-- unzip, which is important for PHP’s zip module to function correctly despite it not being a direct dependency of the module.
+- `unzip`, which is important for PHP’s zip module to function correctly despite it not being a direct dependency of the module.
+We will also need to unzip some things later, so this is convenient to have in place early in the installation process.

 ## PostgreSQL 10